HEADS-project/training/2.Kevoree_Basics/1.HelloWorld/dotnet/README.md

 }
 ```

-Kevoree Java knows several other `attributes` but they will be explained in a later tutorial.
+Kevoree Dotnet knows several other `attributes` but they will be explained in a later tutorial.

 Kevoree Dotnet provides a logger by component injection using the KevoreeInject.
 The ILogger interface is provided by the Logger API (Org.Kevoree.Log.Api in NuGet).